tunroam/paper/intersection_report_spec/304client.md

 - IP *[Protocols and ports]* used to connect to *[VPN server]*
 - will the supplicant validate the 802.1x certificate?

-This section details the configuration of the client.
-The motivation for these settings can be found in section *[Protocol: AP Specification]*.
+This section details the configuration of the client, these settings are motivated in section *[Protocol: AP Specification]*.